Fusion1013/AvasarVault/Cosmology/Transitive Planes/Plane of Dreams.md

 ---
 tags:
   - plane/transitive
-todo:
-  - Clarify how the plane of dreams works and how it links to the other planes
 editors:
   - Fusion
 description: The Plane of Dreams is a Major Transitive Plane that encompasses all Inner Planes, though it holds a particularly strong connection to the Material Plane and [[The Dark Beyond]].
 It is shaped by the collective unconsciousness of all creatures.
 It is a place of vivid and often bizarre dreams.
 The Plane of Dreams is often portrayed as a surreal and ever-changing realm, where laws of physics and reality are subject to constant flux.
 Dreams may manifest in the form of living nightmares, idyllic landscapes, or bizarre surrealistic scenes, depending on the thoughts and emotions of those who dream them.